 India deploys warships in South China Sea as part of 'Act East' policy

-NEW DELHI, Aug 4 (Reuters) - India is sending a naval task force to the South China Sea this month to expand security ties with friendly countries, officials said on Wednesday, signalling its intent to play a bigger role in regional efforts to counter China.
+NEW DELHI (Reuters) - India is sending a naval task force to the South China Sea this month to expand security ties with friendly countries, officials said on Wednesday, signalling its intent to play a bigger role in regional efforts to counter China.

 The Indian military has been traditionally wary of antagonising China but the mood has hardened following clashes between troops on the disputed land border last year.
 The government has since drawn closer to the United States in efforts to push back against China.